notrueindian/jekyll/parliament-of-knives.md

 5. Become a World Leader through Peace and Goodwill (Diplomacy)
 6. Become the Economic Superpower (Commerce)

-When a party passes a proposal pertaining to their objective, all of their members earn Prestige.
 When a party raises the stat that matches their objective to their maximum value, they win the game.
 Multiple parties can share the same objective.

 When characters leave a party, they lose Prestige, unless it’s a Schism.
 A Schism is when more than 25% of the party splits and forms a new party in which case no Prestige is lost (minimum 2 people).